TDI 24th Biennial Conference Overview

 Mark your calendars – the TDI Biennial Conference will happen online from July 26 – 29, 2021, the same week as the 31st anniversary of the American with Disabilities Act (ADA).

-This year’s conference theme “Reset and Reconnect,” reflects the seismic change many of us had to make, shifting from our traditional ways of doing business or providing education to a fully virtual world.
-This change has created a wake-up call for us regarding ensuring a full “tele-world” access for employees, patients, students, and families.
+This year’s conference theme “Reset and Reconnect,” reflects the seismic change many of us had to make, embracing new ways of doing traditional business or providing education to a fully virtual classroom.
+This change has created a wake-up call for us in regards to ensuring full “tele-world” access for employees, patients, students, and families.

-To kick off the event, Chairwoman Jessica Rosenworcel from the Federal Communications Commission will be the keynoter.
+To kick off the event, Chairwoman Jessica Rosenworcel from the Federal Communications Commission will be the keynote speaker.
 We’re also adding a new program called “Fireside Chat”, a discussion between TDI’s CEO and special guests.
-There will be seven main topics involving panelists and inviting questions from the audience:
+We are featuring 7 panels that will spotlight a variety of industry leaders and questions from the audience will be invited.
+The topics of those panels will feature:

 - Town Hall with the Federal Communication Commission’s Disability Rights Office,